U.S. flag

 Introduction

-Pelvic inflammatory disease (PID) is defined as an inflammation of the upper genital tract due to an infection in women.
-The disease affects the uterus, fallopian tubes, and/or ovaries.
-It is typically an ascending infection, spreading from the lower genital tract.
-The majority of cases of PID are related to a sexually transmitted infection.
-The diagnosis of PID is primarily clinical and should be suspected in female patients with lower abdominal or pelvic pain and genital tract tenderness.
-During the patient’s evaluation, other etiologies of pain, including ectopic pregnancy, should be considered and ruled out.
-PID is treated with antibiotics to cover the primary pathogens, including Neisseria gonorrhoeae and Chlamydia trachomatis.
-Short-term complications include tubo-ovarian or pelvic abscess.
-Long-term complications include ectopic pregnancy, infertility, and chronic pelvic pain.
-Early diagnosis and treatment can potentially prevent complications.[1][2][3]
+Pelvic inflammatory disease is defined as an infectious inflammation of the upper genital tract in females.
+The disease can affect the uterus, fallopian tubes, and ovaries.
+Pelvic inflammatory disease is typically an ascending infection, spreading from the lower genital tract, with the majority of pelvic inflammatory disease cases linked to sexually transmitted infections (STIs).[1]
+The diagnosis of pelvic inflammatory disease is primarily clinical and should be suspected in female patients with lower abdominal or pelvic pain and significant tenderness to palpation of the internal genitalia.
+During evaluation, other etiologies of pain, including ectopic pregnancy, should be considered and ruled out.
+Pelvic inflammatory disease is treated with antibiotics that cover its primary pathogens, including Neisseria gonorrhoeae and Chlamydia trachomatis.[2]
+Short-term complications include tubo-ovarian or pelvic abscess, whereas long-term complications include ectopic pregnancy, infertility, and chronic pelvic pain.[2]
+Early diagnosis and treatment can potentially prevent the tubal damage that leads to these complications.[3][4][5][6]

 Etiology

-Ascending infection from the cervix causes PID.
-In 85% of cases, the infection is caused by sexually transmitted bacteria.
-Of the offending agents, the bacteria Neisseria gonorrhoeae or Chlamydia trachomatis are the most common pathogens.
-Approximately 10% to 15% of women with endocervical N. gonorrhoeae or C. trachomatis will go on to develop PID.
-Typically, gonorrheal PID is more severe than PID due to other causes.
-PID due to chlamydia is less likely to cause symptoms, and therefore, more likely to result in subclinical PID.
-Subclinical PID can produce little to no symptoms but can still have adverse long-term consequences.
+Pelvic inflammatory disease is caused by an ascending infection from the cervix.
+In 85% of cases, the infection is caused by sexually transmitted bacteria or microbes associated with bacterial vaginosis.[2]
+Of the offending agents, N gonorrhoeae and C trachomatis are the most common pathogens.
+Approximately 10% to 15% of women with endocervical N gonorrhoeae or C trachomatis develop pelvic inflammatory disease.[2]
+Typically, gonorrheal pelvic inflammatory disease is more severe than pelvic inflammatory disease caused by other pathogens.
+In contrast, pelvic inflammatory disease due to chlamydia is less likely to cause symptoms and, therefore, more likely to result in subclinical pelvic inflammatory disease.[2]
+Subclinical pelvic inflammatory disease can produce little to no symptoms but can still have significant long-term complications.

 Epidemiology

-PID occurs most frequently in women ages 15 to 25 years.
-In 2001 there were more than 750,000 cases of PID in the United States.
-Over the past decade, the rates of PID have been decreasing, but it is still commonly seen in both outpatient clinics and emergency department settings.
+Pelvic inflammatory disease occurs most frequently in females aged 15 to 25.
+In 2001, there were more than 750,000 cases of pelvic inflammatory disease in the United States.
+Over the past decade, the rates of pelvic inflammatory disease have been decreasing, but it is still commonly observed in both outpatient clinics and emergency department settings.

 Pathophysiology

-Infection of the upper female genital tract leads to inflammatory damage, resulting in scarring, adhesions, and partial or total obstruction of the Fallopian tubes.
-This can result in loss of the ciliated epithelial cells along the fallopian tube lining, resulting in impaired ovum transport and increased risk for infertility and ectopic pregnancy.
-Additionally, adhesions can lead to chronic pelvic pain.[7]
+Infection of the upper female genital tract leads to inflammatory damage, resulting in scarring, adhesions, and partial or total obstruction of the fallopian tubes.
+This damage can result in the loss of ciliated epithelial cells along the inner lining of the fallopian tube, impairing ovum transport and an increased risk of infertility and ectopic pregnancy.[2]
+In addition, adhesions can lead to chronic pelvic pain.[12]

 History and Physical